iszczesniak/cpp/containers/index.md

     effective.

-The vector may have to reallocate the elements when the currently allocated memory for elements is not enough.
+The vector may have to reallocate the elements when the currently allocated memory for elements is not enough, as when, e.g., we insert an element into a vector.
 First, new memory has to be allocated.
 Next, the elements are copied or moved, depending on whether the type of the elements has the move semantics implemented.
 Finally, the old memory is released.

 In comparison with other containers, the vector performs very well if the reallocation does not frequently happen.
 For instance, if we build a vector

-[]}), ale rzadko zmieniamy rozmiar wektora, wstawiamy albo usuwamy elementy.

-Jest to po prostu tablica, którą możemy swobodnie i wygodnie zmieniać.
+The performance of the vector drops not only when reallocation frequently takes place, but also then elements are frequently inserted or removed.
+Since the vector guarantees memory contiguity, when an element is inserted or removed, the elements the follow have to be moved (or copied) one-by-one.

 ### `std::list<T>`